Updated: June 2, 2014

 350 La Plaza St, Cotati

-The instrument, mostly associated with our grandparents’ generation, has experienced a revival of late, championed by bands like DeVotchKa, Beirut, Arcade Fire and Gogol Bordello.
-Though none of those bands will be at the fest, accordion music from Zydeco to Polka to THAT Damned Band’s “Steampunk Goblincore” will be on the streets and in the air.
-Plus, the Cotati Accordion Festival, multi-generational, multi-cultural music festival benefits local youth groups and celebrates accordion music.
+The humble accordion, most associated with generations past, has experienced a revival of late, championed by bands like DeVotchKa, Beirut, Arcade Fire and Gogol Bordello.
+While none of those bands will be at this year’s fest, dulcet accordion music from Zydeco to Polka will be wafting through the air.
+Even better, proceeds from multi-generational, multi-cultural Accordion Festival benefits local youth groups.

 SAN FRANCISCO MIME TROUPE

-Soundwave’s fifth biennial, Humanities, explores what makes us human against the backdrop of the December 21 end of the Mayan Calendar.
-The festival features over 30 commissioned performances and pieces of art at various indoor and outdoor venues throughout San Francisco.
+Soundwave’s sixth biennial, Water, is designed to “explore developing ideas about the ecologies, stories and properties of our most important natural resource.”
+The festival features commissioned performances and pieces of art at various indoor and outdoor venues throughout San Francisco.

 Check out KQED Arts for more arts-related ideas.